 If you are living on a budget where you feel that one large bill could push you over the edge a sinking fund is something you could benefit greatly from.

 The last thing we want to see is someone go into debt to pay a bill they weren’t prepared for.
-By having a sinking fund you won’t be surprised when a bill arrives because you have the comfort of you know…. you sinking fund!
+By having a sinking fund you won’t be surprised when a bill arrives because you have the comfort of you know it…. your sinking fund!

-As we all know there are the surprise bi yearly or yearly bills that arrive in our mailbox rain or shine!
 To be prepared its best to take an inventory of your own circumstances and what you need to be saving money for.
+As we all know there are surprise bi yearly or yearly bills that arrive in our mailbox rain or shine!

-One person may need a vacation sinking fund, someone else may need a home owner association sinking fund, and another person like myself may have a car insurance sinking fund.
+One person may need a vacation sinking fund (hmm my favorite one), someone else may need a home owner association sinking fund, and another person may have a car insurance sinking fund.
 The vacation sinking fund sounds much more fun doesn’t it?

 As you can see each person’s story is unique therefore everyone’s sinking funds are going to be different.
 Because I can’t tell you exactly what YOU should budget for I’ve created a list of sinking fund categories that are pretty universal to most people

 Owning a car comes with a great expense (tires, scheduled maintenance, oil change, brakes).
-If you own a car it means at some point you will have to pay for some kind of repair or maintenance because there’ll be a time when that darn check engine light comes on causing you to have to go to the shop.
+If you own a car it means at some point you’ll have to pay for some kind of repair or maintenance.

 Let’s start with pleasure.
 The yearly family vacation to Mexico.
 The bucket list vacation to Africa- you name it you can save for it.

 On the opposite side of pleasure comes the unfortunate occurrence of funerals or illness.
-I know, I just took the fun right out of travel.
+I know, I just took the fun right out of travel didn’t I?